AZhacker15/cisc327-library-management-a2-8216-./docs/llm_test_generation.md

 - Support exact matching for ISBN
 - Return results in same format as catalog display

-Below is the prompt used following
+Below is the prompt that I typed in

 ```
 Can you make another function to create 5 test cases on.
 This time using the function def search_books_in_catalog(search_term: str, search_type: str) which returns these criterias tuple[bool, str, list[Any].
 The bool checks for the success of the function, the string gets the info and the list carries the book information.
 The search term is literly what the the patron is looking for and the type is the type that they are searching.
 (Title, Author, ISBN)